-The reaches of the eastern branch of the Middle Sixteen Mile Creek tributary were observed to be variable as a result of the different land uses.
+The reaches of the eastern branch of the Middle Branch of Sixteen Mile Creek were observed to be variable as a result of the different land uses.
 In the upstream, the channel flowed through the Hornby Glen golf course (E-T1-3).
 While widening was noted, through slumping in areas of manicured lawn, it was not as prevalent as it tends to be for channels flowing through golf courses.
 Aggradation was observed to be the dominant process which suggests that the channel is low gradient and has less energy for erosion and widening.
 A number of HDFs were also present on the golf course.
-In particular, E-T1-4 was difficult to characterize because it was piped beneath the fairways and only sporadically open to the surface.
-It is anticipated that the additional data collection recommended for 2016 would provide the information needed for characterization.
+In particular, E-T1-4 was difficult to characterize because it is heavily modified and straight, having been piped beneath the fairways and only sporadically open to the surface.
 The other HDFs drained to the golf course pond which then outlets to HDF-1.
 The reaches downstream of the golf course (HDF-1, E-T1-2 and E-T1-1) flow through a large agricultural property; channel processes were directly reflective of this land use type.
-Both E-T1-2 and E-T1-

-1 exhibited active historic planform adjustment.
+Both E-T1-2 and E-T1-1 exhibited active historic planform adjustment.
 In E-T1-1, this was a result of the reach flowing through a grass cattle pasture where cattle had unrestricted access to the creek.
 Slumping and widening has been noted to be widespread throughout the reach, and over time secondary channels formed in a several locations.
 Sinuosity increased at the downstream end as a result, primarily between 1978 and 2002.
 Alternatively in reach E-T1-2, historic planform adjustment seemed to be related to disturbance of the surrounding area and channel alterations.
-The historic photos indicate that straightening likely occurred near the downstream end between 1978 and 2002.
+The historic air photos indicate that straightening likely occurred near the downstream end between 1978 and 2002.
 In other sections of the reach, it is unclear what caused the development and subsequent loss of minor bends.
 Both reaches were noted to exhibit issues common to channels which flow through active agricultural land such as algae growth, long dense mats of instream aquatic vegetation, and silt accumulation.